2023 Spring Conference

 Step 2:

 • Once you purchase tickets, you’ll receive a link to the Attend & Participate Form to complete the second part of your registration.
-All attendees must complete this form by Tuesday, April 25.
+All attendees must complete this form.
 This is where you’ll sign up for a field trip, indicate which workshop(s) you’re interested in attending, and share other essential information for attending!
+Priority deadline for the Attend & Participate Form is Thursday, May 4.

 We invite everyone to the conference who wants to attend, regardless of ability to contribute financially.
 If cost is a barrier to attend, please reach out to us at [email protected]!
 Discounts are available and we’d love to hear from you.